Making-Sense-Info/Varese/use-cases/constances-pathology.md

 A multiple-choice question captures the pathology suffered by the individual over the last 12 months.
 The response domain is a list of pathologies.
 The following year, the code for "osteoporosis" has been added to the list.
 This implies shifted code values (i.e. code value for "Parkinson's disease" moved from 41 to 42 between 2014 and 2015).
 On the other hand, categories are retained.

+The question is: retrieve data about Parkinson's disease

 Problem: this is a multiple-choice question whose variable can be considered a vector variable collecting code values, as is the case in the current implementation of Constances.
 Because we don't know how to model it in DDI, the use case and its modelisation has been interpreted as add a new variable...

 Data organisation currently in Constances